 Provincial and Territorial Ranking

-- Top-ranking provinces B.C. and Quebec both score “A” grades on venture capital investment, trailing only the United States.
+- Top-ranking provinces Quebec and B.C. both score B grades on venture capital investment, trailing the United States.

-- Six provinces score “D” or “D–” grades on venture capital investment.
+- Six provinces score D grades on venture capital investment.

 Why is venture capital important to innovation?

 Venture capital plays an important role in a region’s innovation ecosystem by providing emerging firms with early-stage financing—such as pre-seed, seed, start-up, and other early-stage funding—or later-stage financing—i.e., funding provided after commercial manufacturing but before an initial public offering.1 This risk capital provides firms with the financial resources they need to invest in further research and development, manufacturing, and marketing before they are able to generate solid revenue streams to do so on their own.